sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 Flowey barked out a laugh, as did 'Dusty'.
 'The Hulk' even let out a low chuckle.

-Papyrus Sans was the first to respond, looking as if he is meeting his idol - starry eyes and all.
+Papyrus Sans was the first to respond, rushing forward toward the time traveller, looking as if he is meeting his idol - starry eyes and all.
 "It Is An Honour To Welcome The Original Sans Into The Multiverse!
 Although, You've Come At A Bad Time.
 These Villainous Rapscallions Have Somehow Destroyed The Guardian Of Positivity!"

-"Told you already Blue," snapped the one with the target over his chest.
+"Told you already Blue," shrugged the one with the target over his chest.
 "We don't even know where Dream hides to even go near him."

 "killer's right," muttered Dust. "plus, you and *that* freak," he nodded at the painter, "snuck in here and offed our boss, so don't go pretending you're the innocent one."